kedacore/keda-docs/content/scalers/azure-storage-blob.md

 background = "light"
 +++

-Scale applications based on Azure Blob Storage.
+Scale applications based on the count of blobs in a given Azure Blob Storage† container.

 **Availability:** v1.1+ | **Maintainer:** Community

+†: As of now, this Azure Blob Storage scaler scales based on the count of the blobs in a container as oppose to the Azure Functions behaviour where code is only triggered on new blobs.

 <!--more-->

 ### Trigger Specification

 This specification describes the `azure-blob` trigger for Azure Blob Storage.
+It scales based on the count of blobs in a given blob storage container and assumes the worker is responsible for clearing the container by delete/move the blobs once the blob processing completed.

 ```yaml
 triggers: